loretta-arineva/main-portfolio/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Loreta Krasteva: Front-End Web Developer
+Loretta Krasteva: Front-End Web Developer

-_For more examples, please refer to the [Documentation](https://github.com/loretta-arineva/planets-fact)_
+_For more examples, please refer to the [Documentation](https://github.com/sudo-ditto/planets-fact)_

 <!-- ROADMAP -->
 ## Roadmap

-See the [open issues](https://github.com/loretta-arineva/main-portfolio/issues) for a list of proposed features (and known issues).
+See the [open issues](https://github.com/sudo-ditto/main-portfolio/issues) for a list of proposed features (and known issues).

 <!-- CONTRIBUTING -->